RaptorRush135/Fundamentos-LIS/README.md

 ### Process managment:

 The process management that this work implied left us with a series of artifacts.
-As we had mentioned, a tool that we should use to organize ourselves was trello ([https://trello.com/invite/b/JzEzsDt0/82622df015db673c01da3dc87a92871d/our-project-fis](https://trello.com/invite/b/JzEzsDt0/82622df015db673c01da3dc87a92871d/our-project-fis)), a tool in which we can observe those responsible for assigned each task to them, as well as the delivery deadline, while GitHub helped us to monitor that each member complies with their part of the work, since with the GitHub branches we can observe that each member contributed an essential part to the project, in addition, with this document we can observe the values given to each activity, values obtained in the most objective way possible, that is, with an agreement between the entire team.
+As we had mentioned, a tool that we should use to organize ourselves was trello (https://trello.com/invite/b/JzEzsDt0/82622df015db673c01da3dc87a92871d/our-project-fis)), a tool in which we can observe those responsible for assigned each task to them, as well as the delivery deadline, while GitHub helped us to monitor that each member complies with their part of the work, since with the GitHub branches we can observe that each member contributed an essential part to the project, in addition, with this document we can observe the values given to each activity, values obtained in the most objective way possible, that is, with an agreement between the entire team.

-It is worth mentioning that another artifact left by the process was the log, which can be found in this GitHub (include link), in it we can observe the agreements we reached, and what we did before, during and after each meeting.
+It is worth mentioning that another artifact left by the process was the binnacle [binacle](https://github.com/RaptorRush135/Fundamentos-LIS/blob/be0bb073da4b7da8471fb930e4d78dee0f1248bf/Binnacle/README.md), which can be found in this GitHub (include link), in it we can observe the agreements we reached, and what we did before, during and after each meeting.

 ---